Han conquest of Gojoseon: Course of the war

 Xun Zhi attacked the Gojoseon army again and succeeded in defeating it this time.
 Xun Zhi and Yang Pu converged on Wanggeom-seong and laid siege to it, but the city was well guarded, and after several months it had still not fallen.
 After a sudden attack by Xun Zhi, the high minister of Gojoseon secretly sent envoys to discuss terms of surrender with Yang Pu, however no final agreement was reached.
 Xun Zhi wished to make an all out attack on the city but Yang Pu favored continued negotiations, therefore relations between the two generals began to strain.
 When Emperor Wu sent the governor of Jinan, Gongsun Sui, to straighten things out, Xun Zhi told him that Yang Pu was delaying the defeat of Gojoseon.
 Gongsun Sui agreed with him and used his imperial credentials to summon Yang Pu to Xun Zhi's camp.
 Once there, they arrested Yang Pu and took command of his army.
 Emperor Wu was displeased by this turn of events and sent orders for Gongsun Sui to be executed.

-With both armies under his command, Xun Zhi made preparations for a final attack on Wanggeom-seong.
+With both armies under his command, Xun Zhi made preparations for a final attack on Wanggeom.
 Officials such as No In, Han Eum, Sam of Gojoseon, Wang Gyeop insisted on surrendering to the Han, but King Ugeo disagreed.
 In April of 108 BCE, Wang Gyeop, No In, Han Eum, and Sam surrendered to the Han.
 Sam later sent assassins into Wanggeom-seong and killed King Ugeo.
 Wanggeom-seong still struggled on under the leadership of Minister Seong Gi (成基) but Seong Gi was also assassinated.
 Eventually, the people of Wanggeom-seong were convinced to surrender by the sons of King Ugeo and No In.
 In 108 BCE, all of Gojoseon had fallen and was conquered by the Han.